 "Sun readers don't care who runs the country, as long as she's got big tits."A British newspaper trope, basically involving the gratuitous placing of pictures of semi-naked people in a newspaper.
 Of course, when we say "people" we really mean "young attractive women."
 (The Sun briefly had a Page Seven Fella in The '80s, but it didn't last.)
-The most famous (or infamous) example is The Sun and its "Page Three Girls", one of whom poses topless on the third page of each day's issue (unless something big and tragic has happened).
+The most famous (or infamous) example is The Sun and its "Page Three Girls", one of whom poses topless on the third page of each day's issue (unless something big and tragic has happened In which case she is pushed back to Page five.
+Or to Page Seven, if it's a REALLY big newsworthy catastrophe.).
 There's some quote from them on an issue of the day — in which, by extraordinary coincidence, they invariably agree with the Sun's right-wing editorial stance.
 Some of the "models" used to be as young as 16 until the law was changed.

 - The current editor of The Daily Star by the way, is a woman, and a straight woman at that (which was also the case at The Sun from 2003 to 2009).
 Interpret that at your leisure.
 (Hint: Sex Sells.)